nicucalcea/ddj-wiki/_observable/docs/viz/extending-datawrapper.md

 toc: true
 ---

+There are ways to extend Datawrapper charts so they can interact with the page around them.

-# Update Datawrapper charts with user input
+## Update charts with user input

 <div class="note">These notes are mostly inspired from the <a href="https://youtu.be/uKMVKarlgI4?feature=shared&t=10688" target="_blank">How we ditched D3 and mostly used Datawrapper</a> talk.</div>